eee003/frontend-nanodegree-mobile-portfolio/README.md

 ## How to build the project

-The project has already been configured with a package.json and a Gruntfile. it's very easy to start working with Grunt:
+The project has already been configured with a package.json and a Gruntfile.
 1. Change to the project's root directory.
 2. Install project dependencies with npm install.
 3. Convert images to .webp format using www.online-convert.com and store the converted image files in the orginal folders along with the originals.
 The code has been updated to use the .webp files.
 4. Run Grunt with grunt.

-Optimizations Used:
+## Optimizations Used:
 1. Converted images to .webp format (www.online-convert.com)
 2. Minimized critical css. (grunt-contrib-cssmin)
 3. Inlined minimized css except for the print.min.css